 Supporting local?
 I can’t think of a better platform to recommend than the MaArte Fair.
 For the past several years, this amazing bazaar has promoted the works of our talented Filipino artisans and small business owners from across the country.
-And with everything that’s going on because of the pandemic, now would be an even greater time to prioritise all things domestic while staying soundly at our homes.
-That is, through the MaArte Fair 2020!
+And with everything that’s going on because of the pandemic, now would be an even greater time to prioritise all things domestic while staying safe and sound at our homes.
+That is, through the MaArte Fair!

 MaArte Fair goes online with Zalora

-Also marketed as MaArte @ ZALORA, MaArte Fair 2020 will make it possible for you to shop conveniently using your own devices, may it be a laptop or a smartphone, in just a few clicks or taps.
+Also marketed as MaArte @ ZALORA, the fair makes it possible for you to shop conveniently using your own devices, may it be a laptop or a smartphone, in just a few clicks or taps.
 Upon purchasing, the products will be delivered to your home.
 Thus, eliminating the need for physical transactions, if not keeping them to a minimum.

 “We are happy to have Zalora Philippines on board as a partner for the 12th staging of the MaArte fair.
 Their e-commerce platform offers the best solution to the restrictions caused by this pandemic by providing safe, easy, and contactless interactions between our vendors and patrons,” shared MFPI President Albert Avellana.
 “More importantly, the staging of MaArte @ Zalora will hopefully introduce our exhibitors to a wider market.”

-With the enhanced reach of the bazaar, Avellana is optimistic about bringing in more support, especially from shoppers under 40 years old, towards the fundraising activities of the MFPI.
+With the enhanced reach of the bazaar, Avellana is optimistic about bringing in more support — especially from shoppers under 40 years old — towards the MFPI’s fundraising activities.
 At the same time, helping micro-small and medium scale entrepreneurs (MSMEs) thrive amidst the pandemic according to Zalora Philippines co-founder and CEO Paulo Campos III.

 “Zalora is committed to enabling partners to explore what digital retail has to offer, as well as reach the right audience through our platform,” Campos III said.
 “As we take pride in providing a platform to showcase the best of Filipino talent, this venture attests to the countless ways in which technology continues to help businesses grow together.”